Amanyara Turks and Caicos ranks among the most exclusive resorts in the Caribbean, and has welcomed

 Great Blue Herons on the coast near the Amanyara Resort.

-Amanyara is about tranquillity, so you won’t find any casinos, extravagant
+Amanyara is about tranquility, so you won’t find any casinos, extravagant

 nightlife or water parks.
-The activities at the site are centred on nature and relaxation.
+The activities at the site are centered on nature and relaxation.

 A complimentary guided

-snorkelling trip is also offered everyday (weather permitting).
+snorkeling trip is also offered every day (weather permitting).

-Walking trails lead a unique tropical dry forest setting, and there’s a nature discovery centre, which offers insights on the
+Walking trails lead a unique tropical dry forest setting, and there’s a nature discovery center, which offers insights on the

 flora and fauna of the Turks and Caicos, and hands-on involvement with turtle and reef projects.